CodeDotJS/JavaScript-Animations/README.md

 ## JavaScript Animations

-> A small codebase for the animations/transitions I made using JavaScript.
+> A small codebase for the animations/transitions I tried creating by taking help from others code when I was learning about canvas.

 ## Usage